goldmansachs/obevo-kata/internal/doc/kata.md

 ## Kata Steps 2 and 3 - Demonstrating changes

-Now we change some files (run the kata-step2.bat file to change the files. normally, you would just change in place)
+Now we change some files (run the kata-step2.bat file to change the files; normally, you would just change in place)

 Do a deployment again - same command as before